1. Purpose of the policy

 5.10.1 The University acknowledges that there will be occasions where a Supervisor determines the performance or conduct of a staff member falls below expectations.
 Should this occur the University will apply the relevant process as prescribed in the University Enterprise Agreement as varied from time to time.

-5.10.2 In all cases these will be referred to the Director, Human Resources who will act on behalf of the University and the Vice-Chancellor and President.
+5.10.2 In all cases these will be referred to the Director, People and Culture who will act on behalf of the University and the Vice-Chancellor and President.